 With the goal of encouraging children to think and dream about the automotive society of the future and discover the joy of creating things, Mazda has offered hands-on manufacturing experience at its Hofu Plant since 2009.

-The tour was held in March, with approximately 120 participants, including elementary schoolchildren and their guardians.
+As one of programs held in May at the Mazda Festival in Yamaguchi, the tour was conducted with approximately 120 participants, including elementary schoolchildren and their parents and guardians.
 There were three courses, covering the topics of "body," "painting," and "assembly," and events included a robotic operation using a mini robot (body), creation of an original plate made by spraying color from a paint gun (painting), and attaching doors (assembly).
-Participants enjoyed seeing the manufacturing facilities firsthand.
+The tour provided participants the opportunity to enjoy a hands-on manufacturing experience.

 To contribute to the sound development of young people and promotion of community sports